Gateway

 • The default front-end and default back-end SSL profiles contain all the default ciphers and ECC curves, in addition to the settings that were part of the old profiles.
 The Enable Default Profile operation automatically binds the default front-end profile to all front-end entities, and the default back-end profile to all back-end entities.
 You can modify a default profile to suit your deployment.
 You can also create custom profiles and bind them to SSL entities.
 Before enabling the default profile, refer to Enable the default profile to understand the implications of this action.

-1. To enable the default profile, navigate to Traffic Management > SSL > Settings > Change advanced SSL settings, select Enable Default Profile, and click OK.
+1. Navigate to Traffic Management > SSL > Settings > Change advanced SSL settings, select Enable Default Profile, and click OK.

 Enable default profile